verlok/vanilla-lazyload/README.md

 | `lazyload.amd.min.js`  | AMD <small>(Asynchronous Module Definition)</small>           | Works with *RequireJS* module loader, ~0.5kb smaller than UMD version                                                                      |
 | `lazyload.esm.js`      | ES Module                                                     | Exports `LazyLoad` so you can import it in your project both using `<script type="module" src="...">` and a bundler like WebPack or Rollup |

-Legacy browsers support is from IE 9 up.
 <!--
 ##### What about LazyLoad 8.x?